Krillh/Airzlinshire/Kingdoms/Monus Kingdom/Monus Kingdom.md

 # Industry
 By far, production and exporting of [[Tomes]] is the lifeline of Monus' industry.
 The method for fabricating tomes and nearly everything about them is held secret by the kingdom as to maintain a monopoly.
 There have been many attempts to steal the secret from them, but to no avail.
 ## Tome Monopoly
 To maintain a monopoly on [[Tomes]], Monus has 2 tricks.
-They keep the manufacturing of it a secret, and they
+They keep the manufacturing of it a secret, and they have the only known source of the primary material for making tomes.
+They have multiple ways that they keep the manufacturing a secret: they have a culture of honor and the idea of leaving something that you dedicate to is preposterous, they keep their [[The Royal Order of the Monus Tome Monks|tome monks]] in Upper Monus under surveillance like a prison, and they keep those who are trained to be pp
 ## Natural Resources
 - land is not suitable for growing food as they have very high population density
 ## Imports